Helpful things to know about a Recovery Order

 Section 67T of the Family Law Act 1975 lists who can apply for a recovery order:

-- A person who has been granted parental responsibility of the child by a parenting order
+• A person who has been granted parental responsibility for the child by a parenting order

-- A person who the child lives under as granted by a parenting order
+• A person whom the child lives under as granted by a parenting order

-- A person who the child spends time with or communicates to under a parenting order
+• A person whom the child spends time with or communicates under a parenting order

 Learn what steps you can take next

-If a matter is considered urgent by the court, a recovery order may take within 1 – 5 days of filing the application.
+If a matter is considered urgent by the court, a recovery order may take within 1 – 5 days of applying.
 If it is deemed as not urgent, a recovery order may take 2 – 6 weeks.

 In the instance of an urgent case, the court can hold the hearing “ex parte“, which means the court will hear the matter without the presence of the other party.